After 75 hours of research evaluating 97 products, we picked Yves Saint Laurent La Nuit De L'homme as our top choice.

 There's no "one size fits all" approach to finding the most attractive cologne.
 It's all about experimenting with the different options to find the one that suits your unique body odors best.
 Here are some tips to help you out:

 Find the Manly Scents – According to the research collected by the consumer science division at International Flavors & Fragrances, women tend to find musky, masculine scents (vanilla, spice, musk, sandalwood, rosewood, or citrus) more attractive than floral notes.
-However, every woman has their own preference of cologne.
+However, every woman has their own preference for cologne.
 Though, the majority of the "sexy" scents for men emphasize musky, woodsy, and earthy notes, mixed with deeper scents like licorice, anise, chocolate, and nuts.

 Rotate Colognes – Women may grow tired of the same smell over and over.
 Consider rotating your colognes seasonally, or change up every few years.